photo courtesy: Sri D.Srihari, Postal Department, Vijayawada.

 Journey towards change

 In the year 1632, he left Takli to start his spiritual journey.
 He journeyed for twelve years throughout Bharat varsh, observing the people.
-He found that frequent floods and famines had lead to great suffering of the people.
+He found that frequent floods and famines had led to great suffering of the people.
 In addition, he observed that wanton and indiscriminate attacks by Muslim rulers had destroyed the society.
 Based on his experiences he wrote two books, Asmani Sultani and Parachakraniroopan.
 These are the only two books in Indian Saint Literature that describe the situation of Bharat Varsh during those years.

 Bhodan